• Skip to primary navigation

 The first phase happens in the first 2 -3 days.
 The aerobic microorganisms (Pseudomonas, Flavobacterium, and Acinetobacter) quickly consume oxygen.
 This is why it is essential to pack the cabbage tightly, to get all the extra air out of the vessel before sealing it off.

-Raw cabbage contains only a tiny percentage of LAB, like 0.5-1.5% of the total microbial population.
+Raw cabbage contains only a tiny percentage of LAB, 0.5-1.5% of the total microbial population.
 As the cabbage goes through the four phases, this tiny percentage grows and dominates as it progresses.

 During the second phase, microorganisms produce lactic and acetic acids, which further drop the pH.
-During this phase, the color of the cabbage changes and stabilizes the vitamin C.
+During this phase, the color of the cabbage changes and stabilizes vitamin C.

 In the last phase, Lactobacillus Brevis and other organisms will ferment sugars that were released during the previous phases of fermentation.
 The pH can drop as low as 3.4, which is recommended.